 If my memory serves me correctly, our 80 Series had a payload of 690kg.
 By the time you add on all the gear that we had, plus pack your normal stuff, there was no way in the world it was going to be under that.

-I don’t believe there are many 4WD’s out there travelling for more than a week at a time without a trailer that are legal, and within their payloads.
+I don’t believe there are many 4WD’s out there decked out for travelling for more than a week at a time without a trailer that are legal, and within their payloads.
+It’s just far too easy to overload them.

 Not comfortable to drive